jnv/bitoff.org/posts/2023-03-01-linkedin-posts-api/index.md

 ---
 title: "LinkedIn's New Posts API: The Good, The Bad, and The Ugly"
 description: ""
+syntaxHighlighting: true
 ---

 Last summer LinkedIn [announced new API versioning][li-versioning-announcement] and plans to migrate existing API endpoints to the new versioning scheme along with some other improvements.
 The first set of endpoints to be migrated by LinkedIn were [Posts API][posts-api], responsible for working with users' and business profiles' posts.

 There was also a deadline: by February 2023, existing API users must migrate to the new Posts API and the old endpoints will stop functioning.
 That gave integration partners around 8 months for migration, but apparently that was not sufficient.
-So on the last day of February LinkedIn announced deadline extension to TODO.
+So on the last day of February LinkedIn announced deadline extension to June 30.

 Since I've migrated [LinkedIn's integration through Superface][sf-linkedin], I wrote down a few notes about the overall experience and frustrations with LinkedIn's new API and this particular deprecation.